Hemant-Gupta1/ST_PROJECT/README.md

 ### **Contribution:**

 1. Generated initial boilerplate structure for `com.university` classes.
-2. Suggested creation of "Sniper" test classes like `BoundarySniperTest` and `OutputCaptureTest`.
+2. Suggested creation of more test classes to cover edge cases and complex scenarios.
 3. Provided PITest configuration snippet for `pom.xml`.
+4. Helped in writing comments.

 ### **Verification:**